HamsterSi/MSc-Project/README.md

  Douglas L. Theobald (2005), "Rapid calculation of RMSD using a quaternion-based characteristic polynomial.", Acta Crystallographica A 61(4):478-480. <br>
  Pu Liu, Dmitris K. Agrafiotis, and Douglas L. Theobald (2009), "Fast determination of the optimal rotational matrix for macromolecular superpositions.", in press, Journal of Computational Chemistry

-2. The random number generator in `calculate_Random_Forces(Tetrad* tetrad)` in src/edmd.cpp
+2. The random number generator in `calculate_Random_Forces(Tetrad* tetrad)` in src/edmd.cpp <br>
-* Adapted from the following Fortran 77 code:
+  Adapted from the following Fortran 77 code:
   ALGORITHM 712, COLLECTED ALGORITHMS FROM ACM.
-THIS WORK PUBLISHED IN TRANSACTIONS ON MATHEMATICAL SOFTWARE, VOL. 18, NO. 4, DECEMBER, 1992, PP. 434-435.
+THIS WORK PUBLISHED IN TRANSACTIONS ON MATHEMATICAL SOFTWARE, VOL. 18, NO. 4, DECEMBER, 1992, PP. 434-435. <br>

 [The function returns a normally distributed pseudo-random number with zero mean and unit variance.
 The algorithm uses the ratio of uniforms method of A.J.
 Kinderman and J.F.
 Monahan augmented with quadratic bounding curves.]